Image

 Phase N/A

-• The study lasts for three months with home treatment twice daily.
+• Study lasts three months with home treatments twice daily.

-• Participants must be veterans aged 18-75 with PTSD, but not have certain medical conditions.
+• Participants must not have certain medical conditions or substance abuse problems.

 Study details